feroult/yawp/README.md

 ## IdRef

-The IdRef<T> brings a bit of innovation inside your POJOs.
+The IdRef&lt;T&gt; brings a bit of innovation inside your POJOs.
 This class simplifies all underlying manipulation of DataStore Key mechanism and creates a type safe link beetween all your model objects.

 For instance, to define your POJO id you use an IdRef<T> attribute with annotated with @Id.
 In the case your reffering to another object's id, you don't need to annotate it:
 ```java